vaishkiyarminal001/ficha_technica/README.md

 The Art Gallery website is deployed using Render.com for its server and Netlify for hosting the front end.
 This combination ensures a fast and reliable website experience for all users.

-Thank you for visiting our Art Gallery website.
-We hope you enjoy your artistic journey with us! 🎭🖌️
+Thank you for visiting my Art Gallery website.
+I hope you enjoy your artistic journey with us! 🎭🖌️

+Design and Develop by Minal Kumari😊
+Happy Coding ❤️

 </div>